chschnell/wsnic/README.md

 To generally avoid conflicts no other DHCP server should be running on the same host as wsnic, the `systemctl stop` and `disable` commands make sure that dnsmasq is not running before wsnic is started.

-After installing dnsmasq enable it in your `wsnic.conf` using:
+After installing dnsmasq enable it in `wsnic.conf` using:

 ```
 dhcp_service=dnsmasq